top of page

 TIP 6.
 SPEED READING

-There are many books which I like to read slowly and savour, like eating a delicious tray of sushi.
+There are many books which I like to read slowly and savour, like I do when eating a delicious tray of sushi.

 Other times, I want to read something quickly, or re-read something, or skim-read.
 In these cases, speed reading is a really useful skill which will enable you to take in large amounts of information quickly.

-The way we are taught to read in school gets us into the habit of slowing right down and reading text word by word, and for some books this is exactly how I want to read them.
+The way we're taught to read in school gets us into the habit of slowing right down and reading text word-by-word, and for some books this is exactly how I want to read them.
 However, it is possible to train your brain to quickly look over larger blocks of text and glean their meaning without having to sound out each individual word.

-Scroll down the average Facebook feed long enough and sooner or later you will find a post with a block of text where the letters in each word have been rearranged.
+Scroll down the average Facebook feed long enough, and sooner or later you will find a post with a block of text in which the letters in each word have been rearranged.
 However, as long as the first and last letters are in their correct positions, many human brains can still easily read and decipher the text.
 Brains are good at picking up familiar patterns in text, and many brains can read at a higher speed than we usually allow them to.

-Another advantage is that it requires more focus and concentration than a more leisurely reading speed, which might be helpful for you if you struggle to concentrate when reading, or if you are easily distracted by other tasks.
+Another advantage is that it requires more focus and concentration than a more leisurely reading speed, which might be helpful for you if you struggle to concentrate when reading, or if you're easily distracted by other tasks.

-I personally speed-read by scanning down a paragraph of text and training my eyes around the centre line of the block, glancing along each row, working my way down.
-This gives me the gist of a paragraph quickly and easily (though, as I said, I choose which books to speed-read and which to read slowly so I don’t miss details).
+I personally speed-read by scanning down a paragraph of text and training my eyes around the centre line of the block, glancing along each row, and working my way down.
+This gives me the gist of a paragraph quickly and easily.

-Speed-reading takes practice and it may take time for you to find the techniques that work best for you.
-Plus, it is important to remember that people naturally vary in their reading speed, both between and within individuals (e.g. depending how many times the kids got up the previous night).
+Speed-reading takes practice, and it may take time for you to find the techniques that work best for you.
+Plus, it is important to remember that people naturally vary in their reading speed, both compared with others and even within themselves.
 You don’t have to be reading at your ‘top speed’ for it to be a useful and enjoyable activity.

 TIP 7.
 AUDIO BOOKS

-I love the audio book revolution, especially as it is allowing more and more readers access to stories which they may previously have been unable to consume.
+I love the audio book revolution, especially as it is allowing more and more readers to access books which they may previously have been unable to consume.

 Personally I haven’t been able to get into audio fiction as I find it too easy to get distracted by real life.
 A grubby kid barges into the kitchen, or another driver cuts across me in a lane, and I’ve lost the thread of the story and my immersion within it.
 However, I know audio books are a great option for many people.

 If you don’t get on with audio for one genre or type of content, don’t necessarily rule it out for other types.
 Although I don’t get on with audio fiction, I listen to non-fiction podcasts whenever I’m cooking or doing housework.
-I’m an auditory learner and I can take in factual information easily even while I’m doing other things and while the kids are crawling around my feet.
+I’m an auditory learner and I can take in factual information easily that way: even while I’m doing other things, and even if my kids are crawling around my feet.

 TIP 8.
 BE MINDFUL OF YOUR ENERGY LEVELS

-If you can, avoid planning reading time both during your peak creative time and the time when you have the least amount of energy.
+If you can, avoid scheduling reading time during your peak creative window, or during the window in which you have the least amount of energy.
 This is easier said than done with children, day jobs etc, but try your best!

 Drawing of a dirty car with flat tyres, cracks and dents, thick exhaust fumes, and a sad face